Steamer Pravda

 SS Pravda (Правда) was a Soviet steamship, a timber carrier of the II series of -class ships, which was active in the Soviet Arctic during the 1930s.
 It was named after Soviet newspaper Pravda.

+During World War II, SS Pravda was used for coastal and ocean shipping in the Soviet North and Far East, and was a member of Convoy QP 9 in March–April 1942.

 History

 In 1933, the newly formed Chief Directorate of the Northern Sea Route sent Pravda, under Captain Kh.
 A. Belitskiy, to Nordvik on the first oil exploration expedition to Northern Siberia.
 This venture was led by N. N. Urvantsev who travelled on Pravda along with his wife, Dr. Yelizaveta Urvantseva, who was in charge of medical care.
-Pravda's cargo consisted of 2430 t of equipment and supplies for this important expedition, including four experimental NATI-2 half-track vehicles built by the Nauchnyy Avtotraktornyy Institut in Moscow.
+Pravda's cargo consisted of 2430 t of equipment and supplies for this important expedition, including four experimental NATI-2 half-track vehicles built by the Scientific Automotive and Tractor Institute in Moscow.
 These were the first tracked vehicles to be used in the Russian Arctic.
 They would be used to haul the drill, buildings and supplies, from the landing site to the drilling site.
 Apart from the detachable drill rig and a fully equipped drilling camp, Pravda also carried the rails, ties and rolling stock for a narrow-gauge railway.